AndyOGo/stylelint-declaration-strict-value/README.md

 If `true` and if no exact property match is found, shorthand CSS properties will be expanded and checked againtst your primary options.

-Let's you want to check `border-color`.
+Let's say you want to check `border-color`.

-You can either configure a direct longhand CSS property match.
+You can either configure a direct longhand CSS property to match.

 ```js
 // .stylelintrc